 Well, I believe that this story about the exhibition seems like a short history class to you 🙂

 In a word, it was the fate of the Serbian royal families.
-The portraits that we look today are silent witnesses of the past years and the turbulent history of the Serbian people.
+The portraits that we look at today are silent witnesses of the past years and the turbulent history of the Serbian people.

 Certainly, it is much easier today.
-Every mobile phone has a camera, we take selfies or photos and we immediately have a memory of the last moment!
+Every mobile phone has a camera.
+We take selfies or photos and we immediately have a memory of the last moment!

 But the portraits are something else, though.
 It is a history captured at one moment in time that describes the position of the person being painted.
-Symbols such as saber, holster, decorations, ribbons, jewelry, and clothing suggest what lies behind the enigmatic or harsh gazes of its owners.
+Symbols such as saber, holster, decorations, ribbons, jewellery, and clothing suggest what lies behind the enigmatic or harsh gazes of its owners.

 The home of Jevrem Grujić was a well-known place for balls, social elites, and politicians of these times.